 What does it take: Virginia Tech’s Perspective

-I do take on Postdocs, PhD, Masters, and skilled, motivated undergraduate students.
-Much of the below is oriented to PhD students, but Masters and undergraduates would be well served to read to the end as well.
+I hire postdocs, PhD, Masters, and skilled, motivated undergraduate students.
+Much of the below is oriented toward PhD students, but postdocs, Masters, and undergraduates would be well served to read to the end.
 If you are thinking about a staff research position, read on.
-There is information for you here, as well.
+There is information for you here, too.
 For everyone: Be sure to read to the end.